Psychology of Referral: What Really Motivates Customers to Refer a Friend

 We like to look at the psychology behind a customer's propensity to refer as balloons and weights.

-Two things play a decisive role in increasing the chances your customer will commit to a referral programme: referrer incentive and social capital.
+Two things play a decisive role in increasing the chances your customer will commit to a referral marketing program: referrer incentive and social capital.
 These are our psychological balloons.
 They trigger positive emotions for your customers.

 On the other hand, there are also two factors that can decrease your chances of a successful referral: effort required and social risk.
 We call these psychological weights.
 They trigger uncertainty and doubt in your customers’ minds.